lewmilburn/Vault/DISCLAIMER.md

 # Source Code License
 The Vault software is released under the Apache 2.0 International License.
 See the [LICENSE](https://github.com/lewmilburn/Vault/blob/main/LICENSE) file for details.

+# Securing your Installation
+> This is not legal or security advice, and should not be taken as such.
+It is a list of recommendations for securing servers in general.
+* Ensure your system is up-to-date